roman-bachmann/ML-GroupProject2/README.md

 ## Description of ./ensemble/ensemble.py

-ensemble.py loads the twitter datasets, the word2vec word vectors and computes the tfidf scores.
+ensemble.py loads the twitter datasets, the word2vec word vectors and computes the tf-idf scores.
 It then loads all trained models and computes predictions on the train and test data.
 It uses the predictions of the train data to train a random forest.
 In the end, it outputs the ensembling of all models as a Kaggle csv submission file.

-Since ensemble.py does not do any training itself and only loads the pretrained models, it does not need a GPU.
+Since ensemble.py does not do any training of neural networks itself and merely loads the pretrained models, it does not need a GPU to run efficiently.

-Approximate runtime on CPU: 15 minutes
+Approximate runtime on CPU: 20 minutes

 ## Description of ./ensemble/model*.py